arXiv/arxiv-docs/about/people/scientific_ad_board.md

 appreciation to the following former members of the Scientific Advisory Board, for their contributions to arXiv's governance and success.

--   Eberhard Bodenschatz, Max-Planck-Institut für Dynamik und Selbstorganisation, Göttingen \| Cornell University
+-   Eberhard Bodenschatz, Max Planck Institut für Dynamik und Selbstorganisation, Göttingen \| Cornell University
 -   Gregory Gabadadze, New York University \| Simons Foundation
 -   Nicholas Read, Yale University
 -   David Eppstein, University of California, Irvine